theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### November 14-15, 2025<br>Downtown Coos Bay Holiday Open House

-Get into the holiday spirit and work on your gift-giving lists at the Annual Downtown Coos Bay Holiday Open House.
+Get into the holiday spirit and work on your gift-giving lists at the <a href="https://coosbaydowntown.com/2025/10/annual-downtown-holiday-open-house/" target="_blank" rel="noopener">Annual Downtown Coos Bay Holiday Open House</a>.
 Browse participating shops for gift-giving inspirations and holiday home decor while entering to win door prizes.
 Keep your receipts for purchase in the downtown area between November 14-29 and redeem them for a holiday mug on Shop Small Saturday, November 29th at Jennie's Shoes!

 {{< spacer 50 >}}